 Healthy Tip: Save your seeds to eat at a later time.
-Did you know that pumpkin seeds consist of primary nutritional benefits for our skin including zinc, selenium, essential fatty acids and Vitamin E. Consuming pumpkin seeds are great for anti-inflammatory agents as they are known for reducing swelling in the joins and symptoms related to arthritis.
+Did you know that pumpkin seeds consist of primary nutritional benefits for our skin including zinc, selenium, essential fatty acids, and Vitamin E. Consuming pumpkin seeds are great for anti-inflammatory agents as they are known for reducing swelling in the joints and symptoms related to arthritis.

 2 tablespoons Extra Virgin Olive Oil (cooking oil)

 1 Tetsukabuto squash (sliced in half, de-seeded, and baked prior)

 1/2 Purple Onion (diced into smaller pieces)

 2 Scallions (finely chopped)

 1/2 cup Vegan Greek Dressing (I used Mother Raw brand)